limikael/isoq/README.md

 * `iso.isSsr()` - Returns `true` or `false` depending on if the current render is happening on the server or the client.
 * `iso.getUrl()` - Get the current url being rendered.
+* `iso.redirect(url)` - Redirect to the specified url.
+When run on the server, this will generate a 302 response.
+When run on the client, `window.location` will be set.

 ### Head
 ```jsx